 As for individual paragraphs and sentences, keep ‘em short.
 Some nice rules of thumb:

-You want to keep readers interested long enough that they visit more pages on your site, or even click a call-to-action!
-A call-to-action is when you ask for the visitor’s contact info in exchange for a:
+You want to keep readers interested long enough that they visit more pages on your site or even click a call to action.

 There’s no magic number for how many words you should write.
 Write enough copy to solve the reader’s problem or curiosity and gently hint at the next steps they should take on their buyer’s journey.